-In a bilateral valgus knee, the knees angle in towards one another and likely touch in a standing position.
-This causes the lower legs to splay out, with the feet spaced apart.
-Knee valgus is also sometimes referred to as knee adduction where the foot and lower leg moving closer to the midline than the knee.
+In a valgus knee, the knees angle in towards one another and likely touch in a standing position.
+This causes the lower legs to splay out with the feet spaced apart.
+It is also sometimes referred to as knee adduction where the foot and lower leg moving closer to the midline than the knee.
 Picture a classic cowboy stance, and that’s varus.

-In a bilateral varus knee, or genu varum, the opposite is seen.
-The knees curve away from one another, even with the ankles touching in standing.
-This is also referred to as being ‘bow-legged’ (which refers to the curve of an archer’s bow) or ‘bandy-legged’.
-Knee varus can cause the pelvis to roll backwards into a posterior pelvic tilt with the flattening of the low back curvature.
-Varus knee is also sometimes referred to as knee adduction, referring to the foot and lower leg moving closer to the midline than the knee.
-Picture a classic cowboy stance, and that’s varus.
+In a varus knee, or genu varum, the opposite is seen.
+The knees curve away from one another, even with the ankles touching while standing.
+This is also called ‘bow-legged’ (referring to the curve of an archer’s bow) or ‘bandy-legged’.
+It can cause the pelvis to roll backwards into a posterior pelvic tilt with the flattening of the low back curvature.

 Symptoms of valgus knee

 Sometimes having valgus knees don’t give you any pain or movement problems, but sometimes it could.
 Common symptoms include: